 In order to keep our visitors, staff, and community safe and healthy, the Arvada Center asks all visitors to the Center to wear a mask or face covering.
 This includes visitors to our indoor and outdoor spaces, classrooms and galleries.
-We also ask that all visitors to the Center's building perform a temperature check before they enter.
+All visitors to the Center's building are required to perform a temperature check before they enter.

 Thank you to our sponsor SCL Health/Lutheran Medical Center.
 Visit their website for resources on health, safety and risk assessment.